cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

 If you noticed an issue that wasn't caused by a failing test, you can start with the model that you noticed the problem in.

 In either case, you may need to consider upstream models.
 To identify your model's parents, you can look at the [dbt docs website](https://dbt-docs.calitp.org/#!/overview) page for your model.
 [See the dbt docs](https://docs.getdbt.com/docs/collaborate/documentation#navigating-the-documentation-site) for how to look at the model's lineage.
 You can modify the model selector in the bottom middle to just `+<your model name>` to only see the model's parents.
 You can also run `poetry run dbt ls -s +<your model> --resource-type model` to see a model's parents just on the command line.
 Try to figure out where the root cause of the problem is occurring.
 This may involve running ad-hoc SQL queries to inspect the models involved.

-(fix-bug)=
-### Fix the bug.

-Once you understand the issue, you can attempt to fix it.
-This might involve changing model SQL, changing tests to reflect a new understanding, or something else.

-Here are a few example `data-infra` PRs that fixed past bugs:
-- [#2076](https://github.com/cal-itp/data-infra/pull/2076) fixed two bugs: There was a hardcoded incorrect value in our SQL that was causing Sundays to not appear in our scheduled service index (SQL syntax bug), and there was a bug in how we were handling the relationship between `calendar_dates` and `calendar` (GTFS logic bug).
-- [#2623](https://github.com/cal-itp/data-infra/pull/2623) fixed bugs caused by unexpected calendar data from a producer.

 (tool_choice)=
 ### Should this be a dbt model?